 My favourite part second to yoga was meditation.
 I’ve been using meditation apps to help me sleep for about a year and I’m starting to use more in my daily life.
 I find taking a few minutes to clear my head really helps with focus and anxiety.
 We got to test out a Braincap experience used brain sensors to track our ability to focus by blocking out distraction.

 I’ve spoken about dealing with my finances a few times over the years.
 In my 20s I worked really hard to pay back over $30K in post-secondary school debt and am always trying to build up my nest egg to save for an emergency.
+Paying back debt is hard and not being able to do certain things because you owe money is very frustrating.
+There are people available to help, such as HelloResolve, if you’re struggling with money management and repaying debts.
 I used to hide away from dealing with things that stressed me out (like money) but I’ve found that the best way to conquer the stress they give you is to deal with them head-on.

 “Money is an emotional topic and is one of the biggest sources of stress in people’s lives, but it is rarely talked about.
 During Credit Education Week, we are aiming to help Canadians begin conversations around money, their relationship with it and how actively prioritizing and managing finances can alleviate stress,”Patrick Ens, VP of Strategy and Brand, Capital One.